Introduction

 Testing real battery performance is required to ensure that the battery meets its intended design objectives to accept and release charge to power the EV over its lifetime.
 Extended testing is also required to ensure that rigorous drive cycles meet or exceed industry or manufacturer standards.

-Emulation comes into play to test other EV components, such as dc motors, EV chargers and other drivetrain components without have to rely on the battery itself.
-Having one piece of test equipment that manages all these requirements in research and development enables a smooth transition to production test without additional investment.
+Emulation enables testing of other EV components—such as DC motors, EV chargers, and other drivetrain components—without having to rely on the battery itself.
+Using a single piece of test equipment that manages all these requirements in R&D can also enable a smooth transition to production test without additional investment.

 Consolidating Test Functions to Accelerate Timelines

-Programmable, bidirectional and regenerative test systems typically have all the capabilities required to perform multiple tests in one box.
-Before the advent of these new test systems, multiple pieces of equipment were required, such as a programmable dc power supply, programmable electronic dc load and high-power switching systems to manage all the required test scenarios.
+Programmable, bidirectional, and regenerative test systems typically provide the capabilities required to perform multiple tests in a single box.
+Before the advent of these new test systems, multiple pieces of equipment were required, such as a programmable DC power supply, a programmable DC electronic load, and high-power switching systems to manage all the required test scenarios.

 These systems took additional time to setup and manage the connections which, ultimately, extended the test time.